This article features contributions from MIND's Chief Data Science Officer Andrew Coulson.

 If you think that a supplemental program’s only job is to support struggling students or catch up those learners who have fallen behind their peers, then you probably think gifted students don’t need any supplemental programs.
 But ST Math leverages the brain's innate spatial-temporal reasoning ability to solve mathematical problems.

 ST Math begins visually, and then gradually introduces traditional symbols and language, so that even gifted students experience problem-solving challenges, frustration, and productive struggle.
-This unique, patented learning system provides equitable access to deep conceptual learning for all students—even gifted ones.
+This unique, patented learning system provides equitable access to deep conceptual learning for many students—even gifted ones.

 In fact, a recentanalysis of ST Math students in Texas found remarkable improvements for the gifted & talented (GT) student subgroup on the STAAR test.
 Between 2014 and 2016, STAAR math scores among gifted students who used ST Math increased from 91% meeting standards to over 98%.
 The percent of GT students who exceeded standards increased from 67% to 83%.
 When compared to the GT subgroup in similar schools, matched for math performance and socio-economic status, the effect sizes averaged over 1.0.

 Because ST Math’s impact with English learners (ELs) is so well documented, it may seem like our visual instructional program was likely created with ELs as the main beneficiaries.
 But that’s not the case at all.
-ST Math was designed for how all humans learn—including the 3.3 million gifted students in U.S. schools.
-The program was made to help all students thrive!
+ST Math was designed for how humans learn—including the 3.3 million gifted students in U.S. schools.
+The program was made to help more students thrive!

 Here’s how ST Math’s instructional design applies specifically to the GT subgroup: